Skip to main content

 Polk County, MinnesotaHypereutrophic

-Cameron Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Cameron Lake grades an F: every scored parameter (clarity and phosphorus) rates poorly, placing it among the most stressed lakes monitored in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Hypereutrophic conditions mean the lake is operating at the upper end of the productivity scale, with all the bloom risk that implies.
 At only 9 ft deep, Cameron Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
 Cameron Lake covers 225 acres alongside 2.8 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within the 20 graded lakes of Polk County, Cameron Lake sits at rank 20, near the bottom of the county list.